 Share this page:

-China Construction Bank (CCB), established in 1954, is a leading commercial bank in China providing a comprehensive range of commercial banking products and services.
+China Construction Bank (CCB), established in 1954, is a large commercial bank in China.
 CCB's business consists of corporate banking, personal banking, and treasury operations.
-In 2016 CCB was the second largest bank in the world by assets and the 6th largest company in the world.
 It operates a network of 39 domestic branches and many sub-branches around mainland China.
 The bank operates overseas branches in Tokyo, Frankfurt, Ho Chi Minh City, New York, Seoul, Hong Kong, Sydney, Singapore, Johannesburg and a wholly owned subsidiary in London.